-According to Toronto criminal defence attorney Arun Maini, Payne's actions have a number of potential legal and societal implications.
+According to Toronto criminal defense attorney Arun Maini, Payne's actions have a number of potential legal and societal implications.
 Exposing someone's identity could be a breach of privacy and Payne could open himself to a defamation lawsuit (he hasn't been sued yet but he has received death threats).
 He could even get into trouble if he winds up unwittingly chatting with an undercover officer.

-As far his recordings being used to make an arrest, "that would be problematic because it's not evidence collected by the police...
+As far as his recordings being used to make an arrest, "that would be problematic because it's not evidence collected by the police...
 There could be an argument in court that this is what's called 'an abuse of process.'"

 Maini says there's also the fear of "lynch mob"-style retaliation if Payne's followers were to recognize any of the accused predators.

 Toronto dad Cliff Ford was hailed as a hero when, last year, he posed as his pre-teen daughter online to gather intel on a man who was "grooming her."
 At the time, Ford told the media his instinct was to burn the guy's house down.
 He refrained, instead turning over the investigation to police, which resulted in a 22-year prison sentence for the perpetrator on child exploitation charges.
 But not everyone has that kind of self-control.

 In the UK, people who've been accused of being child predators online have been beaten, received death threats, been subject to vandalism, and gone into hiding, even in the absence of any formal charges.

 "It's difficult to erase what gets put on the internet," says Maini.

 In the case of the 51-year-old from North York, the man's family members contacted Payne claiming that his accusations were baseless.
 But the video remains online.
 Asked if he ever worries about making false accusations, Payne claims he's diligent about backing up all of his evidence on his computer.